codio/knowledge/source/instructors/authoring/guides/authoring_guidelines.rst

 Authoring Guidelines
 ====================

-The following are some guidelines for authoring content in Guides.
+The following are guidelines for authoring content in Guides.

 Style your content using Markdown